apache/apex-core/application_packages.md

 ```
 <properties>
-  <datatorrent.version>3.0.0</datatorrent.version>
+  <apex.version>3.2.0-incubating</apex.version>
-  <datatorrent.apppackage.classpath\>lib*.jar</datatorrent.apppackage.classpath>
+  <apex.apppackage.classpath\>lib*.jar</apex.apppackage.classpath>
 </properties>
 ```
-datatorrent.version is the DataTorrent RTS version that are to be used with this Application Package.
+apex.version is the Apache Apex version that are to be used with this Application Package.

-datatorrent.apppackage.classpath is the classpath that is used when launching the application in the Application Package.
+apex.apppackage.classpath is the classpath that is used when launching the application in the Application Package.
 The default is lib/\*.jar, where lib is where all the dependency jars are kept within the Application Package.
 One reason to change this field is when your